EB-5 visa

 As of April 4, 2023, there are 640 USCIS-approved regional centers, and as of March 2023, the "vast majority" of EB-5 visas were "granted through regional center[s]."
 By 2015, the EB-5 program had become an "important source of capital for developers" and for the regional centers.
 If an EB-5 investment is made in a regional center, the jobs may be created indirectly through economic activity, as opposed to a direct investment.

 As of April 23, 2020, 78,278 investors have applied for the EB-5 program.
 Nationals from a relatively small set of countries dominate participation in the EB-5 program.
-In fiscal year 2022, nationals from China, India, and Vietnam comprised more than three-quarters of EB-5 admissions, with China alone representing 56.3% of all admissions.
-On December 20, 2019, President Donald Trump signed a law extending the Regional Center Program through September 30, 2020.
+In fiscal year 2022, nationals from China, India, and Vietnam comprised more than three-quarters of EB-5 admissions, with China alone representing 56.3% of all admissions.In fiscal year 2025, the U.S. Department of State announced that all available immigrant visas in the EB-5 unreserved category had been issued, resulting in visa unavailability for the remainder of the fiscal year.
+The annual limits will reset at the start of fiscal year 2026 on October 1, 2025.On December 20, 2019, President Donald Trump signed a law extending the Regional Center Program through September 30, 2020.
 On March 15, 2022, President Joe Biden signed a law extending the regional center program through September 30, 2027.

+The future standing of the EB-5 visa remain unknown following the introduction of the Trump Gold Card program.
+An analysis provided by KPMG indicate that the EB-5 program may still be operational in the foreseeable future.